Back to Louisiana

 • The exact details of how the competitive procurement process will be conducted are not specified in this amendment text.

-Plain English: The amendment changes certain references in the bill text, adds exceptions to when claims filed before specific dates will be reviewed independently rather than through arbitration, and specifies that disputes related to the Coordinated System of Care program after a certain date must go through an independent review process.
+Plain English: The amendment changes certain references in the bill text, adds exceptions to when claims filed before specific dates will be reviewed independently rather than through arbitration, and specifies that disputes related to the Coordinated System of Care after a certain date must follow independent review procedures.

 • Changes references from 'R.S.
 46:460.81(C)' to include both 'B' and 'C'

-• Adds exceptions for claims filed before January 1, 2018, which will not be subject to the bill's provisions
+• Adds an exception for claims filed before January 1, 2018, which will not be subject to the bill's provisions

-• Specifies that disputes related to the Coordinated System of Care program after January 1, 2027, must go through an independent review process
+• Specifies that disputes related to the Coordinated System of Care after January 1, 2027, must follow independent review procedures outlined in contracts and statements of work

-• The amendment text does not provide full details on how claims filed before January 1, 2027, under the Coordinated System of Care will be handled.
+• The amendment text does not provide full details on how claims filed before January 1, 2027, under the Coordinated System of Care will be handled after that date.

 Bill History